 A compare and contrast paper discusses the similarities and differences between two or more topics.
 The paper should contain an introduction with a thesis statement, a body where the comparisons and contrasts are discussed, and a conclusion.

 Because this is a compare and contrast paper, both the similarities and differences should be discussed.
-This will require analysis on your part, as some topics will appear to be quite similar, and you’ll have to work to find the differing elements.
+This will require analysis on your part, as some topics will appear to be quite similar, and you will have to work to find the differing elements.

 Just like any other essay, a compare and contrast essay needs a thesis statement.
 The thesis statement should not only tell your reader what you will do, but it should also address the purpose and importance of comparing and contrasting the material.

-Transitions are key in compare and contrast essays, where you will be moving frequently between different topics or perspectives. p>
+Transitions are important in compare and contrast essays, where you will be moving frequently between different topics or perspectives.

 Consider how you will present the information.
 You could present all of the similarities first and then present all of the differences.
 Or you could go point by point and show the similarity and difference of one point, then the similarity and difference for another point, and so on.

 It is tempting to just provide summary for this type of paper, but analysis will show the importance of the comparisons and contrasts.
 For instance, if you are comparing two articles on the topic of the nursing shortage, help us understand what this will achieve.
 Did you find consensus between the articles that will support a certain action step for people in the field?
 Did you find discrepancies between the two that point to the need for further investigation?

 When drawing comparisons or making contrasts, be sure you are dealing with similar aspects of each item.
 To use an old cliché, are you comparing apples to apples?